njitacm/jerseyctf-2022-challenges/misc/root-me/README.md

 # root-me

 ## Challenge Text
-* SSH into the challenge host on port 2222
+* SSH into the challenge host, 0.cloud.chals.io on port 19777
 * Username: ubuntu Password: jctf2022!
 * Find the flag